Skip to content

 National HVAC Tech Day, celebrated each year, was established in 2016 by ARS/Rescue Rooter, a prominent member of the Air Conditioning Contractors of America (ACCA).
 The day was founded to honor the unsung heroes of modern comfort, the technicians who keep our heating, ventilation, and air conditioning systems in good working condition.

-Beyond simply fixing broken units, they also help maintain the health of systems that keep our spaces safe, efficiently warm in winter, and cool in summer.
-Regular maintenance by these technicians ensures HVAC systems run smoothly, saving homeowners money and reducing environmental impact.
+Beyond simply fixing broken units, they also help maintain the health of systems that keep spaces safe, efficiently warm in winter, and cool in summer.
+Regular maintenance by these technicians helps systems run smoothly, supports lower energy use by preventing common efficiency losses, and can extend equipment life by reducing wear and tear.
+In many cases, maintenance is also about prevention: catching a failing part before it becomes a breakdown, or correcting airflow issues before they cause comfort complaints and system strain.

 The founding of this special day helps raise awareness of the importance of HVAC technicians.
 It encourages people to express gratitude for the hard work these professionals put in, day in and day out.